Tenacious Criminal Defense Attorneys Serving Florida Clients

 Your case may be handled in several ways: plea bargain, trial, or open plea to the court.
 Many cases, but not all, are resolved through plea negotiations between us and the state attorney’s office.
 This process can take days, weeks or months to achieve the best result.
 If the government lawyers are being unreasonable, we may reject their offers and leave the result up to your judge.
 When necessary we go to trial and fight your case in front of a jury.

 In some cases, the trial judge will order a pre-sentence investigation.
 The results of this investigation, compiled in a written report that is not made available to the public, will include details about your background and information that could affect the severity of sentence.
 We make sure the State looks at you as an individual, not just another case.
 We make sure all special circumstances are considered.

 Schedule a free initial consultation with one of our attorneys

-Robert Shafer & Associates is a criminal defense law firm serving Northeast Florida.
+Shafer Law, P.A. is a criminal defense law firm serving Northeast Florida.
 With more than eight decades of combined experience, our attorneys relish the opportunity to put their skills to work for you.
 Contact the firm online or call us at 904-450-5872 to schedule an appointment to discuss your case.